Senyeah/APIEngine/README.md

 └── request.php
 ```

-The `.htaccess` file which is generated provides URL rewriting to redirect all requests to `request.php`, located in the project’s root directory.
-If you have any custom directives to place inside the `.htaccess` file, ensure that you do not change the contents of the URL rewriting section.

-The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
-For security, this file has permissions `r--------` (0400).
-When pushing your API to a server, always ensure the permissions of this file has not changed, and that it is owned by your web server’s user (typically `www-data` on Linux).

 Upon project creation, PHP source files and corresponding directories are automatically created which contain classes corresponding to what you defined inside your endpoint definition file.

 ## Endpoint Definition Syntax